jojczykp/kafka-cqrs/README.md

 # TODOs
-- Store recent offset on client side (i.e. in cookies), so that it can continue after interruption
+- Store recent offset on client side (i.e. in cookies), so that it can continue after interruption without loosing messages
 - Upgrade Cassandra to version supporting Java 11
 - Upgrade other elements so that no Java 11 TODOs left